 The leading residence programs are the United States EB-5 program, the Greek and Portuguese golden visa programs in Europe, and the Malaysia MM2H program in Asia.

-In August 2018, there were 12 formal CIPs (programs with pre-defined prices and precise requirements).
+As of January 2020, there are 12 formal CIPs (programs with pre-defined prices and precise requirements).
 These are:

 - Antigua & Barbuda

 Furthermore, there are dozens of residence by investment programs, the most popular of which are: